-Intel's Quantum Leap: Discover the Innovations Reshaping the Future of Technology - YaNoticias
+Intel's Quantum Leap: Discover the Innovations Reshaping the Future of Technology - YANoticias

 - Hala Point, Intel’s neuromorphic system, mimics human brain structures, promising advanced AI learning and decision-making.

-- The RAG-FiT framework simplifies integrating specialized knowledge into AI, enhancing contextual understanding.
+- The RAG-FiT framework simplifies integrating specialised knowledge into AI, enhancing contextual understanding.

 - These advancements position Intel at the forefront of industry-transforming technological revolutions.